 - ¼ teaspoon salt + ⅛ teaspoon salt

-- Heat butter, oil, and garlic over a low heat for 7 minutes until the garlic is infused.
+- Preheat oven to 425 degrees.
+Heat butter, oil, and garlic over a low heat for 7 minutes until the garlic is infused.
 Remove garlic cloves and set aside.

 - Peel potatoes and then slice very thinly on a mandolin or by hand.